10 powerfull benefits of road verges or roadside vegetation in urban areas, challenges and future insights

 5. Natural stormwater sponges during heavy rains

 Some cities are even re-designing road edges with brain gardens and permeable verges to manage water more efficiently.
-So In short road verges connect like soft natural sponges during rainfall.
+So, in short, road verges connect like soft natural sponges during rainfall.

 6. Natural buffer against traffic noise

-7. Low cost carbon storage
+7. Low-cost carbon storage

-8. Visuals relief and better mental health
+8. Visual relief and better mental health

 9. A cheaper way to make green City

 Let me give you one example, Australia and Netherlands have tested wildflower strips, permeable soil beds and even smart irrigation sensors on road verges before scaling them in the city.
-This makes passive spaces and also active design tools in building climate resilient cities.
+This makes passive spaces and also active design tools in building climate-resilient cities.

 Challenges and future possibilities